 Focused on developing skills in cooperative learning with peers and visiting scientists; integrating information across disciplines; communicating science; careers in biology; and, illustrating how biology can help solve society's pressing issues.

-Introduces first-year science students to the world of public service from the perspective of both the university and its community partners, using classroom activities and direct experiences.
-Service opportunities include science outreach, sustainability, and public health.
-Upon completion of the course, students will be prepared to access the network of service providers in the region to pursue more in-depth volunteer or community-based learning opportunities.
+A discussion-based seminar introducing first-year STEM students to the world of public service from the perspective of both the university and its community partners.
+Classroom activities and direct campus and off-campus experiences are included.
+Service opportunities include STEM outreach, sustainability, and public health.
 Involves approximately 1 hour per week of public service.

 INTEGSCI 230 — EXPLORING DISCIPLINE-BASED LEADERSHIP & MENTORING